Thomas Müller: Personal life

 Müller was born in Weilheim in Oberbayern, Bavaria.
-He grew up in the nearby village of Pähl, which became the centre of media attention during his World Cup exploits.
+He was raised in the nearby village of Pähl, which became the centre of media attention during his 2010 FIFA World Cup campaign.
 His parents are Klaudia and Gerhard, and he has a brother, Simon, who is two and a half years younger.

-Müller married his long-time girlfriend Lisa Trede, a semi-professional equestrian who works on a farm, in December 2009 after being engaged for two years.
+Müller married his long-time girlfriend Lisa Trede, a semi-professional equestrienne who works on a farm, in December 2009 after being engaged for two years.
 In June 2011, he became an ambassador for YoungWings, a charity that helps children who have suffered bereavement or trauma.